Lachlan-Mayne/english-notes/nickNotes/English 'The Crucible' notes.md

 - Facing death in war
 - "Meet my fate" - death

-soldiers are normally motivated by
+Soldiers are normally motivated by:

-getting to see their family after ending the war going back home after
+getting to see their family after ending the war going back home after patriotism - fighting for their country, love for their country propaganda - tricked into joining hate of enemies